-Professor Wilson’s production of Dr. Endesha Holland's From the Mississippi Delta (Jeff Award for Best Ensemble) opened at Northlight Theatre in l990 with subsequent productions at Chicago’s Goodman Theatre (1990), the Arena Stage in Washington, D.C.
-(Best Out of State Production Award, 1990), Hartford Stage (received the Connecticut’s Critics’ Circle Awards for Best Play, Best Ensemble, and Best Director and was taped for the New York Public Library Theatre Archives, l991), and a seven-month run Off-Broadway in 1991 at New York’s Circle in the Square Theatre.
+Professor Wilson’s production of Dr. Endesha Holland's From the Mississippi Delta (Jeff Award/Best Ensemble) opened at Northlight Theatre in 1990 with subsequent productions at Chicago’s Goodman Theatre (1990), the Arena Stage in Washington, D.C.
+(Best Out of State Production Award, 1990), Hartford Stage (received the Connecticut’s Critics’ Circle Awards for Best Play, Best Ensemble, and Best Director and was taped for the New York Public Library Theatre Archives, 1991), and a seven-month run Off-Broadway in 1991 at New York’s Circle in the Square Theatre.
 From the Mississippi Delta was voted by Time Magazine as one of its top-ten productions in the United States in the 1991-92 Theatre Season.

 Professor Wilson holds degrees in Theatre and Play Direction from Daemen College in Buffalo, New York, the University of Cincinnati, and Northwestern University and is a member of the Society of Stage Directors and Choreographers.

 M.F.A., Northwestern University